-- Wedding rule #1 - always add buffer time!
+Wedding rule #1 - add buffer time!
 This gives you breathing room, the chance to have a quick break when you need one (or just to sit down for a minute!) and allows for traffic, make-up touch-ups and other delays.
 Try to over-estimate each event or part of the day by 10 minutes or so.

-- Make sure the area is fairly clean and tidy, so any mess or clutter in the background doesn't detract from your photos.
+Make sure the area is fairly clean and tidy, so any mess or clutter in the background doesn't end up in your getting ready photos.

-- I usually leave for the ceremony about 20 minutes before the bride, so I can set up, say hello to the celebrant, photograph the ceremony styling, capture the guys and guests waiting in anticipation and be ready for the bride's arrival.
+I usually aim to arrive at the ceremony location about 20 minutes before it starts, so I can set up, say hello to the celebrant, photograph the ceremony styling, capture everyone waiting in anticipation and be ready for the big moment of arrival.

 After the ceremony

-- After that, allow 15-20 minutes for group photos (5-10 groups at most).
+After that, allow 15-20 minutes for group photos (I recommend 5-10 groups at most).
 Make sure the people you want in the photos know to hang around, and consider putting someone in charge of the list!

-- If possible, allow some time for you to have a quick break after the bridal portraits, so you can take a few minutes to refresh while I do the same and get set up for the reception and your entry.
+If possible, schedule a quick break after the bridal portraits, so you can take a few minutes to refresh while I do the same and get set up for the reception and your entry.

-- I often only need 1-2 hours of reception photography at most.
+I often only need 1-2 hours for reception photography.
 Most couples schedule the first dance, cake cutting and speeches early, so I can photograph those important moments and some general reception photos and then leave you to party!
 If you like, we can even do a fake exit photo before I leave - this is a great opportunity for some sparkler photos.

 A note about Pinterest and poses